 The windshield is part of the HUD system.
-If the windshield needs replacing, see Windshield Replacement ⇒ 310.
+See Windshield Replacement ⇒ 282.

 Vehicle Messages

 Messages displayed on the Driver Information Center (DIC) indicate the status of the vehicle or some action that may be needed to correct a condition.
 Multiple messages may appear one after another.